markmandel/brute/README.md

 Pull requests are always welcome!

+Active development happens on the `develop` branch.
+The `master` branch is the source for the current release.

 ### CLJX
 This project uses [CLJX](https://github.com/lynaghk/cljx) to cross compile to Clojure and ClojureScript.
 For that reason, you will want to run `lein cljx` before starting up a REPL, otherwise the REPL won't be able to find the user.clj dependencies.